Riding with herds of zebra in Botswana on a riding safari

 Climate

-The seasons are the reverse of the UK, with winter (June - Sept) being dry with no rain and clear skies.
+The seasons are the reverse of the UK or the USA, with winter (June - Sept) being dry with no rain and clear skies.
 Daytime temperatures are pleasant and the nights are cool.

 Summer (Nov - March) is hot and there is the chance of dramatic thunderstorms.